prefixcommons/PrefixPing/README.md

 way to tell if the remote has been updated it may not be worth it.

  - Screen scraping
-  is expensive and a pain hope to avoid as much as possible, so far only one source falls here and I have an email in to try & rectify
+  It is expensive and a pain; hope to avoid as much as possible, so far only one source falls here and I have an email in to try & rectify